-"This is a very old fashioned version of corn-meal pancakes which are risen.
-It may be a bit tedious for the modern cook because it has to sit overnight.
+"This is a very old-fashioned version of cornmeal pancakes which rise overnight.
 It came to our family via my great grandmother and dates back to the mid 1870s.
 The cornmeal gives these pancakes a tiny hint of fried mush, a splendid treat that exceeds my patience to make."

 Hmm.
 None of these ingredients are on sale today.

 Save money at local stores when ingredients are on sale!

 These did take a little time to prepare, but since most of the work is done the night before it takes very little time to get them going in the morning.
 I had the batter ready and had to wait for the griddle to finish heating.

 The batter did come out a little thin.
 I cooked them that way and they turned out fine, if just a little flat.
 Next time I will start with more cornmeal, probably a quarter cup or more extra.